Stroke Research Programme

 The SRP collaborates with The Basil Hetzel Institute of The Queen Elizabeth Hospital (TQEH), the Neurology Department at TQEH and the University of Adelaide via the School of Medicine, the School of Medical Science, the School of Molecular and Biomedical Science and South Australian Health and Medical Research Institute (SAHMRI).

 To develop and collaborate in a world-class integrated basic/scientific and clinical stroke research programme (SRP) for improved diagnosis, treatment, management and prevention of stroke.

 To provide state-of-the-art clinical research for the dedicated Acute Stroke Unit at the Royal Adelaide Hospital.

 To collaborate with leading researchers and practitioners, to enhance the exchange of ideas and facilitate new intra- and inter-disciplinary research and transferability.

 To provide education to professionals and other stakeholders and increase awareness about stroke and SRP work, locally and through outreach.

 To increase awareness about stroke and our work, to raise the SRP profile and funding for research and new treatment modalities.

-To undertake leading-edge research, themed on stroke, at The Basil Hetzel Institute of The Queen Elizabeth Hospital, at the School of Medicine in the University of Adelaide and at SAHMRI.
+To undertake leading-edge research, themed on stroke, at The Basil Hetzel Institute of The Queen Elizabeth Hospital, and through the School of Medicine of the University of Adelaide, based at SAHMRI.